jgraichen/telegraf-ruby/README.md

 It further includes plugins for Rack, Rails, ActiveJob and Sidekiq to collect request events.
 See plugin usage details below.

-This gem only uses the line protocol from the `influxdb` gem and does not depend on any specific version.
-This may break in the future but does not restrict you in using a your preferred `influxdb` gem version.

 ## Installation

 ```ruby